Friday, March 16, 2012

 The Need for Game Change

 On the political party front, it is a celebration of emptiness.
-There are no core political beliefs, ideology, or a theoretical fundamental framework that subsequent government - whether at the state or national level - can tap into on assumption of office.
+There are no core political beliefs, ideology, or a theoretical fundamental framework that subsequent governments, whether at the state or national level, can tap into on assumption of office.

-I stand to be corrected, PDP, ACN, Labor, and CPC do not have any ascertainable or easily understood policy or manifesto that one could readily relate to or attribute to the brainchild of any of the top brass of the parties - be it on education; be it on health care; be it on how to manage our federal system and making it more efficient; or be it on real economy with a view to creating more jobs and improving public service.
+I stand to be corrected, PDP, ACN, Labor, and CPC do not have any ascertainable or easily understood policy or manifesto that one could readily relate to or attribute to the brainchild of any of the top brass of the parties - be it on education; be it on health care; be it on how to manage our federal system and making it more efficient; or be it on real economy to create more jobs and improve public service.

-Once bitten twice shy.
-It’s time the real progressives start the drive to take power at the center.
-Critical time calls for critical measures and desperate time calls for desperate measures by discerning minds.
-There is the imperative need, therefore, for a real alternative to the PDP; not strictly in terms of personality, but with respect to policies and programs.
-In a nutshell, there are good people within the People Democratic Party, the problem is, the majority of them in strategic positions have no idea of what Nigerians want or what governance entails.
+Once bitten, twice shy.
+It’s time the real progressives start the drive to take power at the centre.
+Critical time calls for critical measures, and desperate times call for desperate measures by discerning minds.
+There is the imperative need, therefore, for a real alternative to the PDP; not strictly in terms of personality, but concerning policies and programs.
+In a nutshell, there are good people within the People's Democratic Party; the problem is, the majority of them in strategic positions have no idea of what Nigerians want or what governance entails.

 Every past regime came, not to serve, but to protect seemingly threatened personal business and political empires.
-IBB was a 'work in progress', though his administration was able to build the Third Main Land Bridge and Marako Land Reclamation Project.
+IBB was a 'work in progress', though his administration was able to build the Third Mainland Bridge and the Maroko Land Reclamation Project.
 For Abacha, it was: it is now my turn.
 Obasanjo simply did not dream of a second coming; therefore, no articulable action plan.
-This was an accommodation by the IBBs and those who derailed Abiola's mandate to pacify the western region.
+This was an accommodation by the IBB and those who derailed Abiola's mandate to pacify the western region.

-The least prepared, the unwilling, as well as those with the faintest idea of what leadership/governance is about always have it trusted on them like manna from heaven.
+The least prepared, the unwilling, as well as those with the faintest idea of what leadership/governance is about, always have it thrust on them like manna from heaven.
 Only in Nigeria.

 So, what we are missing in our democratic process is large-scale positive ideas - motivations for power.
 In hindsight, the absence of motivation in power (why I want to be President), as the tradition has been in Nigeria, is our number one problem: it doesn't bode well for progress, sustainable development, and unity.